loopbackio/loopback-next/packages/metadata/README.md

   Sometimes we use shared spec for the decoration, but the decorator function might need to mutate the object.
 Cloning the input spec makes it safe to use the same spec (`template`) to decorate different members.
 Default to `true`.
+- decoratorName: Name for the decorator such as `@inject` for error and debugging messages.

 ### Customize inheritance of metadata